Family Mediation Services in Victoria, BC and Online

 & Legal Support

 Once mediation is complete, I draft a clear and legally binding BC Separation Agreement that reflects the decisions you made together in mediation.
-Because I am a family lawyer as well as a mediator, I can explain the legal implications of your choices throughout the process and ensure the agreement meets the requirements of BC family law.
+Because I am a family lawyer as well as a mediator, I can explain the legal implications of your choices throughout the process and ensure your plans are properly articulated in your Separation Agreement and meet the requirements of BC family law.
 The focus stays on accuracy, clarity, and creating a document you can rely on moving forward.

 Before signing, I encourage each person to obtain independent legal advice so you can review the agreement with confidence.
 By that stage, the major decisions have already been made collaboratively in mediation, which often keeps the legal review efficient and focused.
 This approach allows you to complete the legal side of your separation without reopening conflict or unnecessary back-and-forth.